Skip to content

 m-gpux serve keys show <name>

-Reveals the full, unmasked API key value for the given key name.
+Reveals the full API key value for the given key name.

 keys revoke